MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id-explore.md

 1. You can use the *BulkCreateGroups.ps1* file provided in the *AppCreationScripts* folder to create a large number of groups and assign users to them.
 This file helps test overage scenarios during development.
 Remember to change the user's `objectId` provided in the *BulkCreateGroups.ps1* script.
 1. When you run this sample and an overage occurred, then you'd see the  `_claim_names` in the home page after the user signs-in.
-1. We strongly advise you use the [group filtering feature](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (if possible) to avoid running into group overages.
+1. We strongly advise that you use the group filtering feature, if possible, to avoid running into group overages.
+For more information, see the section [Configure your application to receive the groups claim values from a filtered set of groups a user may be assigned to](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to).
-1. In case you cannot avoid running into group overage, we suggest you use the following logic to process groups claim in your token.
+1. In case you cannot avoid running into group overage, we suggest you use the following steps to process groups claim in your token:

    1. Check for the claim `_claim_names` with one of the values being *groups*.
 This indicates overage.
-   1. If found, make a call to the endpoint specified in `_claim_sources` to fetch user’s groups.
+   1. If found, make a call to the endpoint specified in `_claim_sources` to fetch user's groups.
-   1. If none found, look into the *groups*  claim for user’s groups.
+   1. If none found, look into the *groups*  claim for user's groups.

+> [!NOTE]
-> When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app needs to have the [GroupMember.Read.All](/graph/permissions-reference#group-permissions) permission for the [getMemberObjects](/graph/api/user-getmemberobjects) function to execute successfully.
+> When attending to overage scenarios, which require a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app needs to have the [GroupMember.Read.All](/graph/permissions-reference#group-permissions) permission for the [getMemberObjects](/graph/api/user-getmemberobjects) function to execute successfully.
+>

-> Developers who wish to gain good familiarity of programming for Microsoft Graph are advised to go through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.
+> For more information about programming for Microsoft Graph, see the video [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A).

 ## About the code